themichaelwarren/docs/songs/2024-05-15-dads-song-for-brian.md

 *{{page.description}}*

 ```
-June twenty
+June 20, 1942
-Forty two
-Centinela
-Hospital Medical Center
+Centinela Hospital Medical Center

-Your perfect pitch
-Your eyes of blue
+Your perfect pitch, your eyes of blue
-Me and Audree
-Were so proud of you
+Me and Audree were so proud of you

 --------------------